kercheval/GradleCMPlugin/README.md

 #Gradle Build Plugin

-This plugin support gradle build information and environment settings.
+This plugin supports gradle build information and environment settings.

+## Summary

 The sources here demonstrate the following